Drawing: Harper Cowan

 Cherishing childhood

-Since 2014 have been an active and public advocate for reclaiming childhood in the face of the digital tsunami, raising awareness of the mental health impacts of screens, smartphones and social media, especially.
+Since 2014 have been a public advocate for reclaiming childhood in the face of the digital tsunami, writing and speaking on the mental health impacts of screens, smartphones and social media, especially.

-My book Families in the Digital Age (Hybrid Press, published in 2019) explores the impacts of mobile screens and ways to live well and be emotionally agile in the digital age.
+My book Families in the Digital Age (Hybrid Press, published in 2019) explores this and ways to live well and be emotionally agile in the digital age.

 I welcome invitations to run workshops, share ideas and tools in your community and learn from you to help reclaim and cherish childhood.